Steven Engel: Early life and education

-Early career
+Career

-Engel practiced law at Kirkland & Ellis from 2002 through 2006 before serving as Deputy Assistant Attorney General at the Office of Legal Counsel during the George W. Bush administration from 2006 through 2009.
+Engel practiced law at Kirkland & Ellis from 2002 to 2006 before serving as deputy assistant attorney general at the Office of Legal Counsel during the George W. Bush administration from 2006 to 2009.
 In June 2009, Engel became a partner at Dechert, an international law firm.

 Office of Legal Counsel

 On January 31, 2017, the White House announced that President Donald Trump intended to nominate Engel to serve as the Assistant Attorney General heading the Office of Legal Counsel.
 Engel's nomination was opposed by U.S. Senator John McCain, a former prisoner of war who was tortured while in captivity.
 McCain cited Engel's involvement in commenting on and reviewing one of the so-called "Torture memos" that signed off on six different "enhanced interrogation techniques."
 Various human rights groups expressed concerns about Engel's nomination, also citing his involvement with the July 20, 2007, memo authored by Steven G. Bradbury, then-head of the OLC.
 The Senate Judiciary Committee received support for the nomination from former Attorneys General Mukasay and Gonzales, other former senior executive branch officials, and the Patrolmen's Benevolent Association of the City of New York.
 Engel was confirmed by a 51–47 vote, largely along party lines with one Democrat, Senator Joe Manchin (West Virginia), voting in favor of confirmation.

 In November 2017, Engel issued an opinion supporting the President's appointment of Mick Mulvaney as the acting director of the Consumer Financial Protection Bureau under the Vacancies Reform Act.

 In April 2018, Engel approved airstrikes launched by President Trump against facilities associated with Syria's chemical-weapons program without congressional authorization.

 In March 2019, the special counsel investigation led by Robert Mueller released its findings, the Mueller report, to Attorney General William Barr.
 Barr tasked the Office of Legal Counsel with authoring a memorandum that would justify the decision Barr had already made to clear Trump on the charges of obstruction of justice.
 This memorandum was written in tandem with the Barr letter over the course of two days; the final version was signed by Engel and Ed O'Callaghan.
 The DOJ initially kept the memo secret.
 The watchdog organization Citizens for Responsibility and Ethics in Washington launched a Freedom of Information Act suit against the Justice Department, and the U.S. Court of Appeals for the D.C.
 Circuit, in August 2022, ordered the memo's public release.
 The D.C.
 Circuit held that the memo was not shielded from disclosure by the deliberative process privilege, because then-Attorney General Barr had already determined, by the time the memo was written, that DOJ would not charge Trump with a crime, making the memo akin to a "thought experiment."